Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given zero parameters, no output schema, and a straightforward listing operation, the description covers everything needed: what the tool returns (collections with counts) and how to use the result with a sibling tool.
-It is complete for the tool's complexity.
+Given the simplicity (0 params) and presence of output schema, the description is complete: it states what the tool returns and how to leverage the result with a sibling tool.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.